HazenBabcock/UUTrack/README.md

 ```

 ## Building the documentation
-The documentation of the program can be build locally and is available at http://uutrack.readthedocs.io.
+The documentation of the program can be build locally and is available [here](http://uutrack.readthedocs.io).

 To build the documentation locally, you need to have sphinx installed.
 Go to the folder docs and run the following command: